 X-Requested-With with value

-X-Requested-With is NOT of of them.
+X-Requested-With is NOT one of them.
 Thus, including it in a cross-origin request will trigger a special “pre-flight” request that ask the server the permission to set that particular header (see CORS for more detail).
 Thus, only same site AJAX request will include, by default, the

 X-Requested-With header and it is enough to check its presence to prevent CSRF.
 Of course this solution does not work for sites that accept non-AJAX requests.